topnodrog/JunctionGenerator/iterations/v3-mcp-support/README.md

 python graph_service.py
 ```

-Archon runs as a separate API endpoint for MCP instead of directly in the MCP server because that way Archon can be updated separately without having to restart the MCP server, and the communication protocols for MCP seemed to interfere with LLM calls when done directly within the MCP server.
+JunctionGenerator runs as a separate API endpoint for MCP instead of directly in the MCP server because that way JunctionGenerator can be updated separately without having to restart the MCP server, and the communication protocols for MCP seemed to interfere with LLM calls when done directly within the MCP server.

 2. Restart the MCP server in your AI IDE
-3. You can now ask your AI IDE to create agents with Archon
+3. You can now ask your AI IDE to create agents with JunctionGenerator
-4. Be sure to specify when you want to use Archon - not necessary but it helps a lot
+4. Be sure to specify when you want to use JunctionGenerator - not necessary but it helps a lot

 ### Using the Streamlit UI